mauricevancooten/react-starter-kit/README.md

 # React Starter Kit

 Universal JavaScript build with Express, React v16, Webpack 4 and [React Router v4](https://reacttraining.com/react-router/).
-Makes use of CSS Modules..
+Makes use of CSS Modules.

 Webpack to compile JavaScript, JSX and Sass.
 * ESLint to lint JavaScript